 - Their knowledge of the composition and quality of the major food commodities and products

-- Their ability to critically evaluate commodities and products in terms of nutrition, safety and acceptability of foods using the latest quality control procedures
+- Their ability to critically evaluate commodities and products in terms of ecology, nutrition, safety, and acceptability of foods using the latest quality control procedures.

-Verbal feedback is provided in class discussions and tutorials.
-Feedback is provided individually on the coursework within three weeks after submission.
+Verbal feedback is provided in class discussions, seminars and tutorials.

-- Examine critically the composition and quality control procedures used to assess commodities and products from farm to fork
+- To examine critically the safety and quality control procedures used to assess commodities and products from farm to fork.

-- Acquire an understanding of the implications of processing and storage on the safety and acceptance of food and food products along the food chain
+- To acquire an understanding of the implications of farming, processing and storage on the safety and acceptance of food and food products.

 C - Cognitive/analytical